 Struggle free female free male Greco-Roman Olympic

-If no hits take place during the match, the decision is based on the points awarded to the wrestlers for putting their opponent in danger, or performing controls towards the mat.
+The bouts are played on a circular tapestry nine meters in diameter, with two periods of three minutes and a 30-second break.
+To win, the wrestlers have to keep both of their opponent's shoulders on the mat long enough for it to be verified as a hit by the judges.
+If no hit occurs during the bout, the decision is based on the points awarded to the wrestlers. wrestlers by putting their opponent in danger, or performing checks onto the mat.
 In Greco-Roman wrestling, the match can also end when there is a difference of eight points.
-In wrestling, ten.
+In wrestling, out of ten.

 With so many scoring options, tactics and strategy are essential for fighters, so the fights often remain very competitive even in the last seconds, as athletes often launch attacks and throws even in the last seconds.